-Chris’s clinical work, research, and writing focus on access to knowledge, with particular focus on health justice, including access to medicines and access to information about medicines.
-His current projects include
+Chris’s clinical work, research, and writing focus on access to knowledge, with particular emphasis on science, technology, and health justice.
+Much of his work seeks to expand access to medicines and access to information about medicines.

 Chris received his J.D., magna cum laude and Order of the Coif, from New York University, a Ph.D. in organic chemistry from the Massachusetts Institute of Technology, and a B.A. in chemistry, summa cum laude, from Columbia University.
 In his graduate research in the Jamison Group at MIT, Chris investigated the biomimetic synthesis of a class of natural products known as the ladder polyethers.